walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/12-frames.md

 ## Expected Behavior

-If we save the file and run it (e.g., `python frames.py` from the command-line) here is what will happen:
+If we save the file and run it (e.g., `python3 frames.py` from the command-line) here is what will happen:

 <u>Example 1</u>